-I am indebted to all the members for their excellent work and particularly thank Mr Kilgour who undertakes much of the judicial work.
+I am indebted to both members for their excellent work and particularly thank Mr Kilgour who continues to undertake much of the Tribunal's judicial work.

 Claims and Applications Filed and Finalised

 The relevant information is set out in Appendix 1.